 European Union, DFID, Ernest Cook Trust, The Nineveh Charitable Trust, Open Gate Trust, Sheffield City Council, The Linking Project, churches and individual donors.

 DECSY was established in 1984 as one of 23 Development Education Centres in England.
-In 2013 we became a Charitable Incorporated Organisation (no.: 1153377).
+Initially Registered Charity: 517354, in 2013 we became a Charitable Incorporated Organisation (no.: 1153377).
 DECSY is run by education workers, resources and advice worker, administrator, project workers and volunteers.
 An executive committee of volunteer members has overall responsibility for the Centre.

 We are a member of the Consortium of Development Education Centres (CoDEC) which brings together independent, non-for-profit organisations that support and deliver global learning in schools and communities across England.